 MFA is basically FALD tech on steroids.
 We’re looking at brightness up to 4000 nits, with black levels plunging to an OLED-matching 0.001 nits.

 And if the 2018 QLED having hundreds of dimming zones is a good thing (and it is) then how about over 10,000 zones?
 That promises a level of lighting control never before seen on an LCD TV.
 I didn’t get to see one of these next to an OLED, so I can’t compare, but that number of dimmable zones has got to be a good thing.

 This tech doesn’t just have a massive number of zones; it is also physically massive.
-It will only be available in screen sizes of 75 and 82 inches.
+It will only be available at 85 inches.
 That’s bound to be impractical and insanely expensive, but I get the feeling Samsung is really just trying to make a statement with this.